Monte9/react-native-ratings/README.md

 ## Installation

-Install the package using npm or yarn:
+Install the package using yarn or npm:

 ```yarn add react-native-ratings``` or  ```npm i react-native-ratings```